:

 A girl looks at a panel from the Great Tapestry of Scotland depicting the building of Forth Rail Bridge

-Panels at the Great Tapestry of Scotland
+The panels at the Great Tapestry of Scotland

 © Great Tapestry of Scotland / Phil Wilkinson